 Film and television, both fiction and nonfiction, capture many of the human tragedies, challenges, and possibilities that are debated in bioethics books, articles, newspapers, on hospital ethics committees, and in daily clinical care.
 This course will explore themes of birth, death, hope, fear, faith, finitude, and resource allocation through watching, analyzing, and reading about bioethical issues in visual media.
 The course will draw on material from philosophical ethics to history, health policy and film criticism to place these issues and their portrayals in context.

-Aristotle’s Nicomachean Ethics and the role virtue ethics are central to many religious traditions including Buddhism, Christianity, Confucianism, and the philosophical traditions.
+Aristotle's Nicomachean Ethics and the role of virtue ethics are central to many religious traditions including Buddhism, Christianity, Confucianism, and the philosophical traditions.
 Key virtues include honesty, courage, generosity, prudence, justice, compassion, benevolence, loyalty, and hospitality.
-The course will explore real and potential role of virtue on the development of virtuous physicians.
-The courses texts offer two diametrically opposed views on the role of virtue in medicine, i.e., one is that virtue can be channeled into training of medical professionals, whereas the other is that bioethics has extracted virtue from medicine.
+This course explores the real and potential role of virtue on the development of virtuous physicians.
+The course's texts offer two diametrically opposed views on the role of virtue in medicine, i.e., one is that virtue can be channeled into the training of medical professionals, whereas the other is that bioethics has extracted virtue from medicine.
 Through readings, documentaries, dialogue and active leadership of sessions by students, the course will interrogate the claims as well as possibilities for a role of virtue in medicine.
-This course includes a brief practicum: students will be asked to pick two virtues to model in their own lives, following the guidelines outlined by the Greeks (e.g., Aristotle) and more contemporary adherents (e.g., Benjamin Franklin).